James Jeans: Death

-Jeans died in 1947 with the presence of his wife and Joy Adamson, who suggested to the widow to create a death mask of Jeans.
+Jeans died in 1946 in the presence of his wife and Joy Adamson, who suggested to the widow to create a death mask of Jeans.
 It is now held by the Royal Society.

 Major accomplishments

 One of Jeans's major discoveries, named the Jeans length, is a critical radius of an interstellar cloud in space.
 It depends on the temperature, and density of the cloud, and the mass of the particles composing the cloud.
 A cloud that is smaller than its Jeans length will not have sufficient gravity to overcome the repulsive gas pressure forces and condense to form a star, whereas a cloud that is larger than its Jeans length will collapse.